Welcome to today's edition of the Rush 24-7 podcast.

 Secondly, there is a time problem associated with it.

-When you get information about this, you've got to act on it, and you've got to move.
+And thirdly, as Rivkin points out, when you get information about this, you've got to act on it and you've got to move.

 Right.

-Then you go ahead and move, and then you go back to the court and you say this is what we did.
+Then you go ahead and move and then you go back to the court and you say this is what we did.

 You can make the case that perhaps he should have done that, but there isn't anything in the statute that requires it.

-Furthermore, Congress passed the resolution in 2001.
+Furthermore, Congress passed a resolution in 2001.

-Oh, that's a week.
+Oh, that's a weakness.

 You haven't even heard it yet.